Chapter 5. COM Servers

 16};

-checks that
+CComClassFactoryAutoThread checks that

-before delegating instantiation requests to it.
+this _pAtlAutoThreadModule global is non-NULL before delegating instantiation requests to it.
 Debug builds issues

-to manage an apartment for each thread in
+CAtlAutoThreadModule uses CComApartment to manage an apartment for each thread in

 the module.
-The template parameter defaults to CComSimpleThreadAllocator
+The template parameter defaults to CComSimpleThreadAllocator, which manages thread selection

-for CComAutoThreadModule
+for CComAutoThreadModule.

 1class CComSimpleThreadAllocator {